jbenasuli/consumer_behavior/technologies.md

 # Technologies Used

-## Example from module 20.1.8 below

 ## Data Cleaning and Analysis

-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Google Colab will be used to clean the data and perform an exploratory analysis.

 ## Database Storage

-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+Amazon S3 is the database we intend to use, and we will integrate Colab to clean the data.

 ## Machine Learning

-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+Spark is the ML library we'll be using to create a classifier.
+Spark comes with a library named MLlib to perform Machine Learning tasks using the Spark framework.
+Since there is a Python API for PySpark, we can also use this Spark ML library in PySpark.
+MLlib contains many algorithms and Machine Learning utilities.

-## Dashboard

-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.

 ## Description of Communication Protocols